-Just because you're planning a vacation escape doesn't mean you have to leave Fido or Fluffy behind.
-After all, they're part of the family!
-In the Naples area, you'll find that your pet is not only welcomed, but adored.
-Here are some places that will help your pet enjoy your family getaway as much as you do.
+In Naples, Marco Island and the Everglades, you'll find that your pet is not only welcomed, but adored.
+Here are some places that will help your pet enjoy vacation as much as you do.

-Naples Bay Resort, with its own marina on Naples Bay, provides a pet bed, food and water dishes, treats, a sporty bandana and more with its "U Nauti Dog Family Package."
-If you spend the night at the Ramada Inn of Naples, you can stroll through and explore their beautifully landscaped gardens.
+Naples Bay Resort, with its own marina on Naples Bay, provides a pet bed, food and water dishes, treats, a sporty bandana and more with its "Hot Diggity Dog" package.
 For a touch of Old Florida on Marco Island, pets and their humans can enjoy the sleepiness of The Boat House Motel, which rests on the banks of the Marco River.
-And, if Brutus yearns to hear the call of the wild, the two of you can enjoy the waterfront view from screened-in patios at the River Wilderness Waterfront Villas in Everglades City.
+And, if Brutus yearns to hear the call of the wild, the two of you can enjoy the waterfront view from screened-in porches at the River Wilderness Waterfront Villas in Everglades City.
 The Ritz-Carlton Golf Resort, Naples; Hawthorn Suites by Wyndham; Residence Inn by Marriott; Staybridge Suites; and La Quinta Inn & Suites Naples Downtown are among other Naples-area pet-friendly hotels.

 Pet-Friendly Vacation Rentals